bluecatlabs/bluecat-openstack-drivers/README.md

 # BlueCat OpenStack Driver
-The BlueCat OpenStack example integration consists of three Python-based components:
+The BlueCat OpenStack integration consists of three Python-based components:

-- The BlueCat OpenStack Neutron IPAM Driver, which documents OpenStack subnets,ports and compute instances as they are provisioned within BlueCat Address Manager™ (BAM)
+- The BlueCat OpenStack Neutron IPAM Driver, which documents OpenStack subnets,ports and compute instances as they are provisioned in Openstack within the BlueCat Address Manager™ (BAM)
-- The BlueCat OpenStack Nova monitor, which sends OpenStack instance FQDNs (A,AAAA and PTRs) to a Bluecat DNS server (BDDS) dynamically, which then updates the DNS records within Bluecat Address Manager™ (BAM) added by the neutron driver
+- The BlueCat OpenStack Nova monitor, which sends OpenStack instance FQDNs (A,AAAA and PTRs) to a Bluecat DNS server (BDDS) dynamically, which then forwards updates to Bluecat Address Manager™ (BAM)
-- The Bluecat Neutron monitor, which sends floating IP assignment updates (A,AAAA and PTRs) to Bluecat DNS server dynamically, which then updates the DNS records within Bluecat Address Manager™ (BAM) added by the OpenStack Nova Monitor
+- The Bluecat Neutron monitor, which sends floating IP assignment updates (A,AAAA and PTRs) to Bluecat DNS server dynamically, which then updates the DNS records within Bluecat Address Manager™ (BAM)

 ## Installation
-All development has taken place against DevStack, installation directly onto production OpenStack Neutron and Nova nodes should be tested and validated independently
+All development has taken place against DevStack, installation directly onto production OpenStack Neutron and Nova nodes should be tested and validated independently.

 #### Prepare BlueCat Address Manager™ (BAM)